 |Monthly Tech-Tip |

-This black one is on a cone 6 buff stoneware.
+This black engobe, L3954B, is on a cone 6 buff stoneware (at leather hard stage).
 Because a thin layer works well with this high-opacity engobe it is possible for the slurry to be more fluid, less gelled.
-An immediate benefit of this is that it dries much more quickly (enabling handling of the piece within a few hours).
+An immediate benefit of this is that it dries more quickly (enabling handling of the piece within a few hours).
 Another benefit is a much more even coverage than would be possible with more a viscous consistency.
-The thinner layer also and has much fewer issues with flaking during drying.
-However application of the engobe take patience, perhaps a minute waiting for drips to stop and gelling to set in to hold it in place.
+The thinner layer also means much fewer issues with flaking during drying.
+However application of the engobe takes patience, waiting for drips to stop and gelling to set in and hold it in place.

 Engobes are high-clay slurries that are applied to leather hard or dry ceramics and fire opaque.
 They are used for functional or decorative purposes.